 The unique construction of the filter basket also means that you could fit a paper filter in it, enabling you to get a cup of coffee resembling that of a pour-over.

 That means, not only will this travel coffee maker keep your brew hot, it will also prevent it from tasting bitter.
-It is capable of brewing about 10 oz of coffee and is available in a choice of 8 eye-catching colors.
+It is capable of brewing just about 10 oz of coffee or just enough coffee for one.
+This product is available in a choice of 8 eye-catching colors.

 If you want to enjoy a cup of bold, rich coffee, you can’t go wrong with any of the French Press coffee makers listed above.
 It doesn’t matter whether it’s glass, ceramic, or stainless steel.
 Pick one that suits your needs and lifestyle, and you’re good to go.

 Interested in getting the “best of the best”?
 Check out these SCAA-certified coffee brewers and start brewing great tasting coffee at home.
 Or if you want your coffee fast and easy, one of these Keurig coffee makers could be perfect for your home.